-As part of its commitment to RI, the Fund has undertaken to evaluate and manage the carbon exposure of its investments to assist in ensuring an effective transition to a low-carbon economy.
-As part of this work, the Committee has a strategy to achieve net-zero emissions from its investment portfolio.
-Specifically, the Committee agreed a target for the investments in the Fund, as a whole, to have net zero carbon emissions by 2045, with an interim target of carbon reduction of 50% by 2030.
-Underlying this commitment, the Fund also has a number of other key targets as outlined below:
+As part of its commitment to RI the Fund has undertaken to evaluate and manage the carbon exposure of its investments to assist in ensuring an effective transition to a low-carbon economy.
+As part of this work, on 10 November 2021 the Clwyd Pension Fund Committee approved a strategy to achieve net-zero carbon emissions from its investment portfolio.
+This included carbon emissions analysis of the listed equity portfolio to provide a baseline for the Fund.
+Specifically, the Committee agreed a target for the investments in the Clwyd Pension Fund, as a whole, to have net zero carbon emissions by 2045, with an interim target of carbon reduction of 50% by 2030.
+Underlying this headline commitment, the plan also has a number of other key targets as outlined below:

-for the Fund as a whole:
+a) for the Fund as a whole:

-- to have at least 30% of the Fund's assets allocated to sustainable investments by 2030. - to expand the measurement of the carbon emissions of the Fund's investments to include as many components of the assets as possible, based on the availability of reliable and accurate data.
+to have at least 30% of the Fund's assets allocated to sustainable investments by 2030 to expand the measurement of the carbon emissions of the Fund's investments to include all assets by the end of 2023.

-within the Listed Equity portfolio:
+b) within the Listed Equity portfolio:

-- to achieve a reduction in carbon emissions of 36% by 2025 and 68% by 2030. - to target all of the Listed Equity portfolio being invested in sustainable mandates by 2030. - to engage with the biggest polluters within the Fund's Listed Equity portfolio as part of an overarching stewardship and engagement strategy, to achieve: - by 2025, at least 70% of companies, as measured by value invested and emissions exposure, in carbon-intensive sectors have clearly articulated and credible strategies to attain net zero or are subject to engagement to achieve this objective. - by 2030, at least 90% of companies, as measured by value invested and emissions exposure, in carbon-intensive sectors have clearly articulated and credible strategies to attain net zero or are subject to engagement to achieve this objective.
+to achieve a reduction in carbon emissions of 36% by 2025 and 68% by 2030 to target at least 30% of the Listed Equity portfolio to be invested in sustainable assets by 2030 to reduce fossil fuel exposure relating to oil and gas by 70% by 2025 and 90% by 2030 to reduce fossil fuel exposure relating to coal by 90% by 2025 and 95% by 2030 to engage with the biggest polluters within the Fund's Listed Equity portfolio as part of an overarching stewardship and engagement strategy, to achieve:

+by 2025, at least 70% of organisations in carbon-intensive sectors have clearly articulated and credible strategies to attain net zero or are subject to engagement to achieve this objective.

+by 2030, at least 90% of organisations in carbon-intensive sectors have clearly articulated and credible strategies to attain net zero or are subject to engagement to achieve this objective.